 Why does my cat keep getting sick?

-While it’s normal for your cat to occasionally experience digestive discomfort, it shouldn’t be a regular occurrence, and it should be addressed by a veterinarian when it does occur.
-Through a combination of the right diet, hygiene, and feeding behaviors, you can help protect your cat from having an upset stomach.
+While it’s normal for your cat to occasionally experience digestive discomfort, it shouldn’t be a regular occurrence.
+Through a combination of the right diet and feeding behaviors, you can help protect your cat from suffering from an upset stomach.

 If your cat has an upset stomach or another digestive issue, some of the most common signs are vomiting and diarrhea.
-You may also notice your cat eating less or struggling with eating.
+You may also notice your cat eats less or struggles with eating.

 Stomach upsets can have a variety of underlying causes, including:

-A food designed to improve the gastrointestinal health of your cat may also include prebiotics like fructo oligo saccharides and mannan-oligo saccharides (FOS and MOS).
-These encourage the growth of "beneficial" bacteria in your cat’s digestive tract and contribute to the strength of their natural defenses.
+A food designed to improve the gastrointestinal health of your cat may also include prebiotics.
+These encourage the growth of "beneficial" bacteria in your cat’s digestive tract.

 Feeding your cat to prevent an upset stomach

-Avoid any sudden changes in their diet, as this can cause stomach problems; transition your cat to a new food over a week, mixing their old and new food together or offering at the same time, and gradually increasing the percentage of new food.
+Avoid any sudden changes in their diet, as this can cause stomach problems.
+Transition your cat to a new food over a week to 10 days, mixing their old and new food together, and gradually increasing the percentage of new food each day.

-You can also divide their daily ration of food into several small meals which you place out at different times.
+You can also divide their daily ration of food into several small meals you feed them throughout the day.
 This helps prevent an upset stomach by alleviating the workload a large meal causes on their digestive system.
-Leave your cat in peace when they are eating; if they’re disturbed, they might become stressed and this can generate an upset stomach.
+Leave your cat in peace when they are eating; if they’re disturbed, they might become stressed and this can result in an upset stomach.

-It’s very important, too, to not give your cat leftovers or scraps.
-Extras could result in an upset stomach, or my even harm them – raw eggs, liver, and dairy products can call have damaging effects on your cat’s body and gastrointestinal tract.
+It’s also very important to not give your cat leftovers or scraps.
+These can encourage an upset stomach, or may even harm them.
+Chocolate, raw eggs and liver can all have damaging effects on your cat’s body.

-If you’re concerned about your cat’s digestive health and want to know more about the best ways you can support them, talk with your vet for advice.
+If you’re concerned about your cat’s digestive health and want to know more about the best ways you can support them, seek advice from your veterinarian.